Natural Resources Research Institute: NRRI expansion

 A field station was established in Ely, Minnesota, in 1999 to study microscopic algae (diatoms) as indicators of water quality and for paleolimnology research to understand environmental trends through analysis of sediment profiles.
 This site was closed in 2006 and incorporated into NRRI Duluth.

 NRRI acquired 525 acre of drained peatland in Zim, Minnesota, in 1986.
 The Fens Research Site serves as an area for peatland restoration research and provides wetland mitigation credits for area road construction projects.

 The institute today

-After the retirement of long-time Director Michael Lalich in 2015, NRRI welcomed new Executive Director Rolf Weberg.
-Under his leadership, NRRI reorganized into five Research Platforms that work together to inform integrated, applied research.
-The Research Platforms are: Applied Ecology and Resource Management, Minerals & Metallurgy, Materials & Bioeconomy, Data Collection and Delivery, and Commercialization Services.
+After the retirement of long-time Director Michael Lalich in 2013, NRRI welcomed new Executive Director Rolf Weberg in 2014.
+Under his leadership, NRRI reorganized, guided by three Strategic Initiatives: Ecosystem Resilience, Future Forest Industries and Iron/Minerals of the Future.
+These broad areas of research focus work together to inform integrated, applied research.
+Twelve research programs, with a total of some-200 projects, are underway in fiscal year 2024-25.

+While using the original charter from the Minnesota Legislature as a guide, NRRI focuses on the future with a mission to "deliver integrated research solutions that values our resources, environment and economy for a sustainable and resilient future.